gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-11-20-game-machine-magazine-archive.md

 Thanks to the fine folks at ONION software / onitama and Amusement Press Inc. for making these available.
 The scans are well done with OCR selectable/searchable Japanese text.

 I took some time to mirror the collection at the Internet Archive.
 Enjoy!

+Update, May 2023: A further 269 issues of Japanese arcade magazine GAME MACHINE spanning 1991/01 to 2002/06 have been uploaded to Internet Archive, which brings the current total to 612!